Jerome3590/surgicalED_VR_VCU/README.md

 # **SlingED VR Exploratory Data Analysis (EDA)**

-SlingED VR is a data analysis and visualization platform for tracking and optimizing user surgical performance.
+SlingED VR is a data analysis platform for tracking user surgical performance.
-A comprehensive solution that will leverage AWS cloud infrastructure to collect, analyze, and visualize VR user trial data near real-time.
+A comprehensive solution that will leverage AWS cloud infrastructure to analyze user trial data. near real-time.
-The system will determine optimal performance paths and provides instant feedback through dynamic visualization.
 Below is initial exploratory data analysis for a to be determined final solution.

 ## Architecture